Diamante’s Animal Sanctuary: Meet our sloths

 Due to more media awareness, many people became fascinated with sloths and International Sloth Day was created.
 This special day was designed to raise awareness about the sloth life cycle and natural habitat as well as, educate people about this loveable animal.

 The following are stories about our resident sloths:

-Diesel is three years old and was rescued when he was just a baby.
+Diesel is three years old and was rescued when he was just a baby sloth.
 He was brought in to a rescue center within a bag that smelled like diesel – hence the name.
 He suffered severe skin burns and infections due to the exposure to the substance.
 In fact, it is a small miracle that he is alive today.
 Fighting infections and diseases is a hard process for sloths.
 Infections tend to spread faster than what their immune system can fight.
-For Diesel to be able to bounce back at such a young age shows his resilient nature!
+For Diesel to be able to bounce back, as a baby sloth, at such a young age shows his resilient nature!

 Fun facts about Diesel:

 - Loves to eat green beans and doesn’t like carrots

 - He is the smallest (in size) and youngest of our three sloths

 - Diesel can usually be found toward the bottom of the trees

 - He will reach sexual maturity at around 4 to 5 years old